thhsu296/DataNB/README.md

 ```

 By deault,
-the resulted file will be saved as 'dataNB.csv' in the working folder,
+the resulted table will be saved as
+"dataNB.csv" (with 0's) and "dataNB_drop.csv" (dropped 0's) in the working folder,
-and all related webpages will be stored in the subfolder "store".
+and all related webpages will be stored in the subfolder "./store".
 The files "chunks.txt" and "log.txt"
 will also be generated
 for screening possible errors.